dash-docs-el/helm-dash/README.md

 ## Usage

 `m-x helm-dash RET` will run helm with your active docsets loaded.
 Typing substrings of what you search will find-as-you-type.

 - The search starts from 3 chars.
 - Install new docsets with m-x helm-dash-install-docset
 - After installing a new docset, add the name of the docset to `helm-dash-active-docsets'

+## Caveats

+Dash accepts a few different docset types while helm-dash only understands the [simplest ones](http://kapeli.com/docsets#dashDocset).

+## Authors

+- Toni Reina <areina0@gmail.com>
+- Raimon Grau <raimonster@gmail.com>